AwaeshaHuss/its_pass_mobile_drivers/scratchpad.md

 - **Typography Hierarchy**: Bold headers with lighter subtitles improve readability
 - **Consistent Spacing**: 16px, 20px, 24px spacing creates visual rhythm

+## Git Workflow Update - September 13, 2025

+**IMPORTANT CHANGE**: From now on, all commits will be pushed directly to the remote **main branch** instead of feature branches.
+This is a workflow change requested by the user for streamlined deployment.

+**Previous Workflow**: Feature branches (ui/dashboard-redesign) → Main **New Workflow**: Direct commits to main branch

 ## Lessons Learned

+### Git Workflow
+- User prefers direct commits to main branch for faster deployment
+- Always ensure code is tested before pushing to main
+- Use descriptive commit messages for main branch history

 ### Firebase Removal & API Integration
 - Firebase Messaging should be kept for push notifications as it's the most reliable cross-platform solution